 Note- Each Single Selection field can have a set default value, that will be automatically selected for every new item that is being added.

 Multi Selection: A field that includes a predefined list but will allow selecting multiple values per item.

 Team Member: A field that enables assigning a team member (from the Team Manager list) to a specific item.

 Formula: A calculated field, shows the score of selected numeric or selection fields according to their specific weight.
 To learn more about formula fields, visit this article.

 Link: a text field that turns into a hyperlink, to associate links with items, to help your design team participate in the product process- for example: Figma, Invision, and Adobe XD.

 Text (single line): A free text field - for example: Comments.

-Tip: You can control the order of fields at the item properties panel as well as the order of items listed in your selection fields by dragging and dropping values into position.
+Tip: You can control the order of fields or values listed in your selection fields by dragging and dropping values into position in the workspace settings.